How to Build a Log Cabin

 This concludes the construction part of the log cabin.
 You will now need to treat the wood.
 Clean the logs using a mild detergent and a soft-bristled brush to remove any dirt or debris that may have accumulated during the construction stage.

-You will then need to leave your cabin for at least two days to completely dry and set.
+You will then need to leave your cabin for at least two days to completely dry and set, depending on the local weather conditions.

 Step 14